 At Slocumb Law Firm, our personal injury attorneys are committed to getting the best possible outcome for victims who have been injured due to a defective product.
 Our personal injury lawyers never represent corporations or insurance companies.
-When a family faces great difficulty, such as in a wrongful death case or one involving nursing home abuse, our attorneys and staff will be resolute in serving their legal needs, wherever the accident took place:
+When a family faces great difficulty, such as a wrongful death case or a claim involving nursing home abuse, our personal injury attorneys and staff will be determined to serve their legal needs, wherever the accident took place: